CoraWeiss/image-to-text-AI/README.md

 ## Description

 This project implements a Vision Transformer (ViT) classifier using TensorFlow and TensorFlow Hub.
-It can process images using various pre-trained ViT models and either classify images or extract features from them.
+It can process images using various pre-trained ViT models either classify images into single word categories ("mask" "cat" etc.)

 ## Features